neez777/sapFluxR/user_inputs.md

 # sapFluxR User Inputs Guide

-This document provides a comprehensive guide to all user inputs required for the sapFluxR package, organized by category and function.
+This document provides a comprehensive guide to all user inputs required for the sapFluxR package, organised by category and function.

 ## Table of Contents